Three-wheeler: Steam-powered three wheelers

 The world's first full-size self-propelled land vehicle was a three-wheeler.
 French Army Captain Nicolas-Joseph Cugnot's 1770 fardier à vapeur (steam dray), a steam tricycle with a top speed of around 3 km/h (2 mph), was intended for hauling artillery.

 Another of the earliest preserved examples is the Long steam tricycle, built by George A. Long around 1880 and patented in 1883, now on display at the Smithsonian Institution.

 Wind-powered three wheelers

 The Whike is a recumbent tricycle with a sail, made in the Netherlands.

 All-terrain vehicles

-Due to the incidence of injuries related to their use, a 10-year ban, entirely voluntary for manufacturers, was placed on the sale of new three-wheeled all-terrain vehicles in the United States in January 1988.
+Due to the incidence of injuries and deaths related to their use, a 10-year ban, entirely voluntary for manufacturers, was placed on the sale of new three-wheeled all-terrain vehicles in the United States in January 1988.
 More injuries were sustained by riders by not applying a proper riding technique, and lack of wearing proper safety gear such as helmets and riding boots.
 In a search conducted by the Consumer Product Safety Commission, it was determined that "no inherent flaw was found in the three wheel design".